EdinbR/EdinbR.github.io/_posts/2020-09-16-September-meeting.markdown

 Our September session will be on 16th, so join us from 5.30pm online.
 As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome.

-Our online meetings are kindly being enabled by [Redhat](https://www.redhat.com/).
+Our online meetings are kindly being enabled by [Red Hat](https://www.redhat.com/).
 In order to join us you need to register with [MeetUp](https://www.meetup.com/EdinbR/).

 Our speakers are Greg Sutcliffe and Melanie Stefan.
 Greg is the Community Data Scientist for Ansible, where he spends his time doing analysis and tool-building to improve how the upstream community operates.
 Melanie is a Senior Lecturer in Biomedical Sciences at the University of Edinburgh.
 [Her lab](http://stefanlab.net) uses computational modelling and simulations to understand learning and memory.